DarkLord7771/LaTeX-b0nDaGe/README.md

 ## 🙏 Shoutouts

-* Ada Lovelace – the symbolic weaver of computation
+* Ada Lovelace – the weaver of computation
-* Everyone buried under 60 years of software stack sediment
+* Everyone buried under years of software stack
 * Play free bird!

 > “The code is alive.
 It’s self-aware now.”